 By completing our online form we'll also see if you're entitled to Council Tax Support.

-We will make a decision on your claim when we have all the evidence we need.
+We'll make a decision on your claim when we have all the evidence we need.
 We'll contact you if we need further information.

-We will send you a letter to tell you our decision.
+We'll send you a letter to tell you our decision.

 What you'll get

 - the amount of eligible rent you pay

 - how much money you have coming in